Skip to main content

 Streversdorp Castle was built during the 13th century by the noble Triversdorp family.
 Their castle consisted of a simple rectangular keep, which can now be seen in the middle of the eastern walls.

-At present Streversdorp Castle is privately inhabited and can not be visited.
+Today, Streversdorp Castle is privately inhabited and not open to visitors.
+It's a charming rural castle; too bad it can't be visited.

 Gallery